 Tom & Mary Bierbaum on Blok: Naive, mixed up, but with a good heart.
 Seeking answers that were beyond his comprehension. —Interlac (2000)

 Blok has no known counterparts on any parallel Earths.
-On Earth-247 (which was destroyed in the Infinite Crisis), the planet Dryad was destroyed by the Elemental named Brika (Rrox), in Legionnaires #71-72 (1999).
+In the Reboot continuity (destroyed in the Infinite Crisis), the planet Dryad was destroyed by the Elemental named Brika (Rrox), in Legionnaires #71-72 (1999).
 No other Dryad natives were introduced.

 On Earth-Prime, Blok has never appeared, although he made a prominent appearance on the cover of Legion v.5 #15 (2006).
 The appearance was a red herring; the tales in this issue were "imaginary."